 - Salt.
 You can substitute other salt types such as pink or smoked, if preferred

-- Seasonings. garam masala can be substituted for other types of Masala seasoning or curry powder.
+- Seasonings.
+Garam masala can be substituted for other types of Masala seasoning or curry powder.
 Paprika can be substituted for chili powder or another seasoning with some heat

 - Variations.
 Swap the paprika and Masala powder for equivalent amounts of Frank’s red hot powder and ranch dressing powder for buffalo ranch chickpeas!
-Alternatively, create your own flavor combinations
+Alternatively, create your own flavor combinations – garlic powder, ground cumin powder, coriander powder, red chilli powder, onion powder, black pepper, cayenne pepper, and taco seasoning are other great seasoning choices

 - Pat your chickpeas dry with a paper towel to remove excess moisture